Hassam loves researching and writing about all kinds of subjects, including geography and zoology.

 The Caspian Sea, named after the Kaspi peoples who used to live in Transcaucasia, is an oceanic lake in central Asia.
 This lake is in both Russia and Iran.
 We've all heard of the Caspian Sea, but many people might not know that it's not a sea at all.
 In fact, it is an oceanic lake.

-According to area and depth, it is the world’s first-largest and third-deepest lake.
+According to area and depth, it is the world’s largest lake and the third deepest.

 1,025 meters (3,363 feet)